 The Igbo elites, who we all know, massively opposed the Buhari presidency, supposed to have understood the possible political reality that would follow such action and be mindful of their subsequent behaviour so that they would not be labeled as enemies of Nigerians.

-They should have swiftly confronted the albino guy from far away London to desist from making inflammatory statements and inciting people against the new leadership of the country.
+They should have swiftly confronted the young guy from far away London to desist from making inflammatory statements and inciting people against the new leadership of the country.

 But, the Igbo elites were either none concern about the damage the guy is doing to their collective political stand, or some of them were indirectly supporting Nnamdi Kanu’s unhealthy Biafra campaign, using it to hold the newly elected president to ransom.

 The Igbo could not easily realize that what the young guy was cooking for the region was far more than they can chew.
 The Igbo could barely notice how millions of displaced victims of Boko Haram and military operations in the Northeast were admiring peace in Southeast region.
 They show open hatred for, and fear of Buhari in their psyche.
 It is so palpable that one cannot mistake it.